DwayneLaughlin/profile_generator/README.md

 # profile_generator
-An application that uses Node to generate githib profiles
+An application that uses Node to generate githib profiles.